Forest Foresight

 Collaborate with Forest Foresight and WWF

 The World Wide Fund for Nature is looking for parties to invest, collaborate or implement Forest Foresight.
-Can you take Forest Foresight to the next level and want to contribute to our mission to reduce deforestation by 30%?
+Can you take Forest Foresight to the next level and contribute to our mission to reduce deforestation by 30%?

-Please contact the Forest Foresight team at FF@wwf.nl.
+Learn here more about the initiative and how to join (PDF download) or contact the Forest Foresight team at FF@wwf.nl.

 Partners of Forest Foresight

-We implement Forest Foresight together with governments and local communities.
+WWF implements Forest Foresight together with governments and local communities.
 The Forest Foresight program was developed and optimized through a collaboration with the Boston Consulting Group and a 'tech consortium' led by Deloitte with Amazon Web Services (AWS), Jheronimus Academy of Data Science and Utrecht University.
 Wageningen University and Research (WUR) and SarVision are the data and science partners providing tagged deforestation information based on radar satellite images.